ndr3svt/testO3mini/README.md

 2. Success.
 First Attempt.
 Several balls added.

 3. Fail.
 Several balls seem to build a revolting clump that brings itself outside of the boundaries of polygon

+4. Fails to solve the issue so I changed model to be able to send it an image (o3 mini to claude)

+5. Success.
+First Attempt.
+Smooth simulation.